z-w123/CNV-Analysis-Project-Summer-2019/README.md

 ![](images/CNV-analysis-stage-3.png)

-#### The scripts for this project were applied to Monogenic Early Onset Obesity patients, but the overall pipeline can be applied to any small scale rare disease cohort
+#### The scripts for this project were applied to Monogenic Early Onset Obesity patients, but the overall pipeline can be applied to any rare disease cohort